Once upon a time…

 The goddesses, the daughters of the Morrigan, would not be forgotten.
-Their names, to honor them, would be used when the Tuatha de Danaan returned.
+In the end, the Tuatha de Danaan used their names, to honor them.

 The salmon would not be forgotten.
-He would return to help the people, until he was eaten by Fionn mac Cumhaill many millennia later.
+He often returned to help the people, until Fionn mac Cumhaill ate him many millennia later.

 Fodla’s son, the child of ‘Thorn’ and the goddess, returned with his father’s idea of furrowing the ground.

-He was aided by Alba’s husband, who had taken on the form of the salmon of wisdom.
+Alba’s husband, who had taken on the form of the salmon of wisdom, aided him.
 The Fomor, angry at an attempt to change ‘their’ land, cursed the people with a plague.
 None are known to have survived.